ivanprobst/thedailyquote/README.md

 * fallback to override auto date switching (in case timers are messed up)
 * fallback when no quote/author found
 * final error pages (clear menu, link to go back home)
-* when unexisting url, redirect to home
+* url: when direct link does not exist, direct to home
 * simplify scaling, too much js
 * get out of js code: authorName, authorWikipediaRef, move wikipedia code to server side
 * handle carriage return and links in quote txt